 The study was a qualitative and analytical in design.
 It was qualitative for soup identification, recipe documentation and preparation while chemical analyses of the soups were analytical in design.

-Sampling Procedure and Data collection technique
+Sampling Procedure and Data Collection Technique

 A four-stage sampling technique was used in this study.
-In first stage, the three (3) senatorial districts in Ondo State were used for the study.
+In the first stage, the three (3) senatorial districts in Ondo State were used.
 There are six (6) Local Government Areas in each of the Senatorial Districts.
 The Senatorial Districts includes Ondo North, Ondo Central and Ondo South Senatorial Districts.
 In the second stage, four (4) Local Governments Areas were purposely selected out of the six (6) in each of the Senatorial Districts based on the outcome of preliminary survey on availability of indigenous postpartum soups in the State.
 A total of twelve (12) Local Government Areas were selected for the study.
-In the third stage, one (1) community each were purposely selected for the FGDs from each of the LGAs with a total of 12 communities for the study.
-Focus group discussion was carried out to source information on soups identification, recipes documentation and soup preparation methods.
+In the third stage, one (1) community each were purposely selected for the FGDs from each of the LGAs with a total of 12 communities..
+Focus group discussions were carried out to source information on soups identification, recipes documentation and soup preparation methods.
 Participants were chosen using convenience sampling method in all the communities and the FGDs were conducted both in rural and urban centers of each of the Local Government Areas.
-The study was explained to them and oral consent of the participants was obtained.
+The study procedures were explained and oral consent was sought from the participants.

-Eligible respondents for the FGD were postpartum mothers, Indigenous herbs sellers, traditional birth attendants, elderly women in the communities particularly those who are mother-in-laws in each community of the selected LGAs.
+Eligible respondents for the FGD were postpartum mothers, indigenous herbs sellers, traditional birth attendants, elderly women in the communities particularly, mother-in-laws in each community of the selected LGAs.
 Questions bothering on soup identification , their recipes and preparation methods were obtained from FGD participants of six (6) to ten (10) selected members using convenience sampling method.

-Ethical clearance was obtained from Ministry of Health, Ondo State, Primary health Directorate.
-In addition, written consent was obtained from each respondents.
+Ethical clearance was obtained from Ministry of Health, Ondo State, Primary Health Directorate.
+In addition, written consent was obtained from each respondent.
 Only consenting respondents participated in the study.
 Questions were written in English and transcribed into the respondent’s dialect for proper understanding by the facilitator.
 An electronic gadget was used in recording the respondent answer to the questions during the group discussion.
-Selection was done through a community representative who serves as the facilitator for the discussions according to Nyumba et al, 2018
+Selection was done through a community representative who served as the facilitator for the discussions according to Nyumba et al, 2018

-Recipe standardization and preparation of soups
+Recipe Standardization and Preparation of Soups

-Recipe standardization was carried out through the collation of all ingredients used in preparing each of the nine postpartum soups from all the LGAs as described during the FGD and according to Bassey et al.,(2020). .
+Recipe standardization was carried out through the collation of all ingredients used in preparing each of the nine postpartum soups from all the LGAs as described during the FGD and according to Bassey et al.,(2020).
 All the ingredients were sorted and weighted in grams by using a digital weighing scale.
 The sorted ingredients, herbal leaves and spices were grinded together with the other ingredients as required for each soup.
 The cooking was carried out with the assistance of selected women with broad knowledge in the preparation of the various postpartum soups.
-Nine postpartum soups were identified and their preparation methods listed below;
+Nine postpartum soups were identified and their preparation methods as outlined below:

-1. Gbanunu soup
+1. Gbanunu Soup